jwansek/eda.gay/static/index.md

 [click here for a linux ISO CD to be posted to you for free](https://eda.gay/isocd)

 ## FOSS alternative services

+(some are currently down as i am temporarily hosting on a VPS instead of my [normal server](https://wiki.eda.gay))

 - [nextcloud - dropbox (+ much more!) alternative](https://nc.eda.gay)
 - [invidious - youtube alternative](https://invidious.eda.gay)